chengshaozhe/chengshaozhe.github.io/_pages/about.md

 About Me
 ======
 Hi!
 I am a cognitive scientist using interdisciplinary approaches (philosophy, experimental psychology, computational models) to study both humans (children and adults) and artificial intelligence.
-I am interested in the unique minds that underlie human rationality and aim to explore the nature and origins of human intentional actions and **agency**.
-My current focus is on the social, cognitive, and computational mechanisms of human **intention** and **commitment** in the context of decision-making involving conflicting goals.
+My research interests lie broadly in exploring the unique aspects of human cognition and intelligence, especially in comparison to current AI systems and from an evolutionary perspective.
+My current focus is on the social, cognitive, and computational foundations of uniquely human agentic structures and behaviors, and their significance in social coordination contexts.

 I'm currently a postdoc collaborating with computational cognitive scientist [Tao Gao](https://taogao.comm.ucla.edu/home.html) at UCLA and with developmental psychologists [Tamar Kushnir](https://scholars.duke.edu/person/TAMAR.KUSHNIR) and [Michael Tomasello](https://scholars.duke.edu/person/michael.tomasello) at Duke University.